-The entire system of product safety in the UK is at risk from Brexit.
+The entire system of product safety in the UK is at risk from EU Exit.
 The majority of the laws that dictate the safety of our consumer products originate from the EU and cover issues such as minimum standards, rules for placing on the market and enforcement.

 An appropriate product safety system requires local resources to monitor, sample, test and enforce product safety laws and share intelligence.
-The government’s ambitions to maintain a robust programme of market surveillance is completely undermined by huge cuts to trading standards.
+The government’s ambitions to maintain a robust market surveillance programme is undermined by cuts to trading standards.

 IN FOCUS: Safety & Standards